 Although he is new to the equine industry, he has enjoyed learning all that horses have to offer to the community and to the sport of racing.

 Erin Shea is the Marketing and Communications Director at the Thoroughbred Aftercare Alliance.
-She is a member of the Turf Publicists of America and is a volunteer at the Maker’s Mark Secretariat Center.
+She is a vice president of the Turf Publicists of America and is a proud off-track Thoroughbred owner.

 She writes about aftercare for the BloodHorse and for Thoroughbred Racing Commentary.
 In addition to her equine journalism work, she has also covered fashion, travel, music, and dog sports for various outlets.

 She holds a bachelor’s degree in agricultural communications from the University of Kentucky and a master’s degree in journalism from the Medill School of Journalism at Northwestern University.